-With 2.7 million phone frauds reported last year, there’s a good chance you’re the victim of a phone scam.
-Or perhaps you know someone hurt by one.
-Or you’ve read about phone scams and now you’re worried whenever an unfamiliar number shows up on your caller ID.
+With 2.7 million phone frauds reported last year, there’s a good chance you've been a victim, or know someone who has.
+Or – you’ve read about them and now you’re worried whenever an unfamiliar number shows up on your caller ID.

-So how exactly are scammers conning people out of their money?
-We’ll look at the leading phone scams of 2018, describe how they work, and explain how to avoid them.
-That way, when the scammers come for you, you’ll know what to do.
+The truth is, it's probably easier than you think to be fooled by phone scams, and not just for those who aren't tech savvy.
+A recent FTC report found that even Millennials and Gen Z-ers fall for scams at an alarming rate.
+Last year, nearly 40 percent of Americans aged 20-29 filed a fraud report.
+But how exactly are scammers conning people out of their money?
+We’ll look at the leading phone scams of 2020, describe how they work, and explain how to avoid them.
+That way, when the scammers come for you, you’ll know exactly what to do.

-This particularly phone scam starts out with a call or voicemail message that goes something like this:
+This phone scam starts out with a call or voicemail message that goes something like this:

-Notice the poor grammar, the attempt to establish credibility by linking to an authority, and the aggressive and urgent tone.
+Notice the attempt to establish credibility by linking to an authority, as well as the aggressive and urgent tone.
 These are all hallmarks of a classic phone scam.
-The hope is that the possibility of trouble with the law will override your good sense.
+The hope is that the possibility of trouble with the law will override your common sense.
 And it works well enough, netting scammers $54 million/year.
 They especially like to break this out in April, around tax season, when financial worries are at their peak.

-The key to defusing this scam is to know that the IRS doesn’t call to demand immediate action or payment.
+The key to defusing this scam?
+Knowing that the IRS doesn’t call to demand immediate action or payment.
 They’ll mail you a bill first.
 And they’re not bringing law enforcement into the mix right from the start.
 So all you have to do is ignore these calls and laugh at the messages they leave behind.
 And inform everyone you know that these calls are a joke.
-That’s the best way to fight scammers—awareness.
+That’s the best way to fight scammers: awareness.

-This is where the scammer poses as an official from some institution.
-They usually claim to be from your insurance (they like masquerading as Blue Cross Blue Shield for some reason).
+This is where the scammer poses as an official from a credible institution, usually insurance, like Blue Cross Blue Shield.